 This is a follow up story for Critical Path Action.
-If you're interested in reading how they got started, published over 2 years ago, check it out here.
+If you're interested in reading how they got started, published about 3 years ago, check it out here.

 Hello again!
 Remind us who you are and what business you started.

 Hi, I’m Mike McRitchie.
 I run a resume writing and copywriting side hustle.
 The primary work I do is writing resumes, LinkedIn profiles, and cover letters for mid-career managers and technical experts in competitive industries where they have to show results to progress.
 Secondarily I write web pages, blogs, emails, and articles for telecom companies to help them better market themselves and grow their businesses.